 Are you ready?
 Let’s take a look at some simple photography tips to get you started…

 Relax!
-You CAN Get A Better Understanding About Photography With Simple Tips
+You CAN Get A Better Understanding With These 3 Simple Photography Tips

 Want Better Pictures?
 Use These Simple Photography Tips for Effect!

-In order to take good pictures, get closer to what you want to photograph.
+In order to take better pictures, get closer to what you want to photograph.